 If your child needs medications during school hours, speak with school officials about policies for distributing medications to students.
 If possible, personally take the medications to the school nurse.
 Make sure unused medications are returned to you.

 Parents360 Medicine Abuse – This narrated slidecast addresses medicine abuse and the role parents can play in preventing and responding to this issue.
 Click on this link and the slidecast will open in a new window National Council on Patient Information and Education – (www.talkaboutrx.org) National Institute on Drug Abuse – (www.nida.nih.gov) Office of National Drug Control Policy –(www.whitehousedrugpolicy.gov) Parents.
 The Anti-Drug – (www.theantidrug.com) Partnership for a Drug-Free America – (www.drugfree.org) Stop Medicine Abuse The Ohio State University College of Pharmacy Generation Rx Initiative – (www.go.osu.edu/generationrx) Prescription and Over-the-Counter Drugs – A parent’s guide to the legal drugs kids are using and abusing.
-Prescription Drug Facts – Six easy lessons on Rx drug use trends among teens, slang terms used by abbusers and steps you can take to secure your medicines.
+Tips for Safe Medicine Storage Prescription Drug Facts – Six easy lessons on Rx drug use trends among teens, slang terms used by abusers and steps you can take to secure your medicines.
 Prescription Drug Inventory Card – Keep track of your Rx meds with this simple chart.
-10 Tips to Prevent Accidental Prescrption Drug Overdose – FDA Consumer Health Information Prescription Drugs: Abuse and Addiction – NIDA Research Report Series Facts on Prescription and Over-The-Counter Drugs – Learn about prescription drug abuse and commonly abused prescription drugs.
+10 Tips to Prevent Accidental Prescription Drug Overdose – FDA Consumer Health Information Prescription Drugs: Abuse and Addiction – NIDA Research Report Series Facts on Prescription and Over-The-Counter Drugs – Learn about prescription drug abuse and commonly abused prescription drugs.
 Drug Guide for Parents – Learn the facts to keep your teen safe.
 Pill Identifier – Worried about some capsules found in your teenager’s room?
 Use this website to identify unknown Rx meds by imprint, size, shape, or color.

 A website created by the Consumer Healthcare Products Association – (www.stopmedicineabuse.org)